Minimizing $\ell_2$ Norm of Flow Time by Starvation Mitigation: Definitions and the Algorithm

-\begin{Example} Consider the schedule obtained by SRPT for the instance shown in Fig.~\ref{fig: exq}.
+\begin{example} Consider the schedule obtained by SRPT for the instance shown in Fig.~\ref{fig: exq}.
 Assume that SRPT first executes $J_1$.
 Then, at time 3, the number of remaining tasks of $J_1$ and $J_2$ are 4 and 6, respectively.
 Thus, $q_{3, \mathcal{SRPT}}(1) = 4$ and $q_{3, \mathcal{SRPT}}(2) = 6$.
-Because jobs $J_3, J_4, J_5$ are not active at time 3, we have $q_{3, \mathcal{SRPT}}(i) = 0$ for all $3 \leq i \leq 5$. \end{Example}
+Because jobs $J_3, J_4, J_5$ are not active at time 3, we have $q_{3, \mathcal{SRPT}}(i) = 0$ for all $3 \leq i \leq 5$. \end{example}

-\subsection{The Algorithm.}
+\subsection{The Algorithm}

 Next, we formalize the algorithm $BAL(\theta)$ introduced in Section~\ref{sec: intro}.
 For brevity, define $q_t(i)$ as $q_{t, \mathcal{BAL}}(i)$.
 In other words, $q_t(i)$ is the number of remaining tasks of $J_i$ at time $t$ under $BAL(\theta)$. $BAL(\theta)$ categorizes active jobs into two types, starving and normal, according to the given starvation threshold $\theta$.
-Every job is normal initially.
+Every job is \textbf{normal} initially, and tasks of normal jobs are called normal tasks.
 An active job $J_i$ is said to be \textbf{starving} at time $t$ if

 Moreover, once $J_i$ becomes starving, every remaining task of $J_i$ is said to be starving as well.
-For any starving job $J_i$, define $t_i$ as the time at which $J_i$ becomes starving (i.e., $t_i$ is the smallest $t \in \mathbb{N}$ that satisfies Eq.~\eqref{eq: stthreshold}), and define $\gamma_i = \frac{t_i-r_i}{q_{t_i}(i)}$.
-In Algorithm~\ref{algo}, $ST$ denotes the index set of the starving jobs.
+For any starving job $J_i$, define $t_i$ as the time at which $J_i$ becomes starving (i.e., $t_i$ is the smallest $t \in \mathbb{N}$ that satisfies Eq.~\eqref{eq: stthreshold}).

+When there are starving jobs, $BAL(\theta)$ executes the starving job that has the smallest $t_i$.
+In other words, $BAL(\theta)$ executes the job that becomes starving first.
+In Algorithm~\ref{algo}, $ST$ denotes the set of the starving job indices.